• The McClelland Lab

 The PI - Dr. Shearwood McClelland III, M.D.

 Dr. McClelland received his undergraduate degree from Harvard College, where he graduated with honors in molecular biology.
 He received his MD from the Columbia University College of Physicians and Surgeons and completed radiation oncology residency at Indiana University, where he finished a fellowship in stereotactic radiosurgery.
 Dr. McClelland is Director of Spine Radiation Oncology at University Hospitals Seidman Cancer Center and Assistant Professor of Radiation Oncology and Neurological Surgery at Case Western Reserve University School of Medicine.
 In addition to healthcare disparities, Dr. McClelland’s clinical interests are in primary and metastatic brain tumors, trigeminal neuralgia, temporal lobe epilepsy, and spine tumors.
-His diverse interests are represented by his more than 190 peer-reviewed publications (including publications in The Lancet, The Lancet Oncology, and JAMA Oncology) and his service on several national committees including the NRG Oncology Brain Tumor Scientific Core Committee, the American Radium Society Appropriate Use Criteria Brain Malignancies Panel, the NRG Oncology Health Disparities Scientific Core Committee, the American College of Radiology Commission for Women and Diversity, the American Medical Association Radiology Section Council, the National Medical Association Executive Committee, the American Society for Radiation Oncology (ASTRO) Health Equity Education Committee, the ASTRO Early Career Committee, the SWOG CNS Working Group, the American Society of Clinical Oncology Trainee & Early Career Advisory Group, the American College of Radiation Oncology Ethics Committee, and the ASTRO Treatment for WHO Grade 4 Diffuse Gliomas Guideline Task Force.
-He is Chair of the National Medical Association Radiology & Radiation Oncology Research Committee, the ASTRO Early Career Liaison Subcommittee, and is co-chair of the NRG Oncology Rural Health Research Special Interest Group.
-Dr. McClelland is the Principal Investigator of an ongoing multicenter Phase II neuro-oncology randomized controlled trial and conducts research funded for more than $1.5 million by several agencies, including the National Institutes of Health, American Society for Radiation Oncology, Gilead Sciences, Susan G Komen and the Bristol Myers Squibb Foundation focused on eliminating healthcare disparities facing all cancer patients, while working to advance the treatment of central nervous system disease with radiation.
+His diverse interests are represented by his more than 200 peer-reviewed publications (including publications in The Lancet, The Lancet Oncology, and JAMA Oncology) and his service on several national committees including the NRG Oncology Brain Tumor Scientific Core Committee, the American Radium Society Appropriate Use Criteria Brain Malignancies Panel, the NRG Oncology Health Disparities Scientific Core Committee, the American College of Radiology Commission for Women and Diversity, the American Medical Association Radiology Section Council, the National Medical Association Executive Committee, the American Society for Radiation Oncology (ASTRO) Early Career Committee, the American Society of Clinical Oncology (ASCO) Trainee & Early Career Advisory Group, the American College of Radiation Oncology Ethics Committee, the ASCO Equity Diversity & Inclusion Committee, and the ASTRO Treatment for WHO Grade 4 Diffuse Gliomas Guideline Task Force.
+He is Chair of the National Medical Association Radiology & Radiation Oncology Research Committee, Chair of the ASTRO Early Career Liaison Subcommittee, Vice-Chair of the ASTRO Health Equity Education Committee, and Co-Chair of the NRG Oncology Rural Health Research Special Interest Group.
+Creator of the validated Inpatient Metastatic Spine Score to optimally treat spine cancer, Dr. McClelland is the Principal Investigator of an ongoing multicenter Phase II neuro-oncology randomized controlled trial and conducts research funded for more than $1.5 million by several agencies, including the National Institutes of Health, American Society for Radiation Oncology, Gilead Sciences, Radiation Oncology Institute, Susan G Komen and the Bristol Myers Squibb Foundation.
+Dr. McClelland is dedicated to eliminating healthcare disparities facing all cancer patients, while working to advance the treatment of central nervous system disease with radiation.

 • Meet Our Team